 - Knowledge Base Articles answering nonprofit professionals’ FAQs, and

 - more than 150 free videos, many of which qualify for CFRE credits.

-Here are a few of our free videos designed to build your skills as a fundraiser, leader, and nonprofit professional, organized by topic:
+Also part of are Candid resources are a few of our free videos designed to build your skills as a fundraiser, leader, and nonprofit professional, organized by topic: